PhilippeFouquet/zodiaclodge/site/content/reviews/_index.md

   in the same building you have a great cafe for lunch and more..

 main:
-  heading: Zodiac and Breezy within your budget
+  heading: Zodiac Lodge and Breezy Cafe within your budget
   description: >
     Zodiac lodge is conveniently placed in the heart of Glebe and Forest lodge lifestyle suburbs.
 There are so many places to visit, to start with Breezy Cafe within our